davidsng/User-App/instructions/compiled-prd.md

 3. **Build a Minimal Viable Agent Framework**

-   - Implement the Master Planning Agent with LangGraph
+   - Implement the Supervisor Agent with LangGraph
    - Establish memory persistence patterns with LangChain
    - Build 2-3 critical specialized agents
    - Create the event system for inter-agent communication